 Hello, 2017!
 Let’s welcome the New Year and discuss 17 ways to save time, money and energy!

-Saving time, money, or energy is likely something that everyone wants to accomplish.
+Save time, money, energy.
+These are all what everyone wants to accomplish.
 Perhaps you would like to achieve all three.
 The following are suggestions on how you can make your life easier by getting more done in less time, by spending less, or with less energy!

 - Create a daily to-do list.
 When you know what you need to do, you will get it done faster.
 A great trick is to write down the three most important items of the day.
 Once those are complete, you can continue onto other, less pressing tasks.